vartanbeno/sentiment-web-crawler/README.md

 - **Roger Shubho Madhu** - *ID:* 40076461
 - **Vartan Benohanian** - *ID:* 27492049

+## Report

+The project report, which includes more detailed specifications, as well as sample runs of the application, can be viewed [here](Project%20Report.pdf).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.